T-D3V/T-D3V/README.md

 🔭 I work at the Moment at [HLI](https://hli.ch/) on plenty different Websites but mainly our own Content Management System.<br>
 💥 I've started Programming when I was 11 years old in java trying to create a hack client for minecraft (spoiler didn't work).

+Github is not that active, since work repos are in a self hosted gitlab instance.

 <p align="center" >
     <img src="https://github-readme-stats.vercel.app/api?username=t-d3v&count_private=true&show_icons=true&include_all_commits=true&bg_color=00000000&text_color=7a7a7a"/>
 </p>